dgonzalez870/ngx-formcontrol-errors/README.md

 </form>
 ```

-**Note:** CSS classes in the previous code are only for example purposes and are not required.
+**Note:** :warning: This module does not provide any CSS stylesheet, see [Styling](#styling).
+CSS classes in the previous code are only for example purposes and are not required.

 ## Customize Messages